Paradise, California: 2018 fire

-Eighty-six people died in the Camp Fire, tens of thousands were displaced, and 18,804 buildings were destroyed.
+A total of 85 people died in the Camp Fire, tens of thousands were displaced, and 18,804 buildings were destroyed.
 Only 5% of buildings in the town remained without serious damage after the fire.
 It was the deadliest and most destructive fire in California history.
+Negligence on the part of Pacific Gas & Electric (PG&E) was found to be the cause of the fire.

 Camp Fire recovery

 The first two building permits were reissued for Paradise, after almost five months, on March 28, 2019.
 Local public policymakers aimed to promote rebuilding with higher standards for fire-resistant construction, upgraded infrastructure, and using the recommended 2009 redesigns for enhanced fire safety, which include expanded road capacity to increase evacuation capacity and to provide better access for emergency equipment.
 Two weeks of rain in early March 2019 slowed removal of debris; it was prohibited to dump waterlogged waste in landfills.
-Some 1,000 truckloads of material are expected to be removed daily from properties in Paradise, Concow, and Magalia.
-Cleanup, anticipated to take a year, involves 11,000 properties.
+Some 1,000 truckloads of material were expected to be removed daily from properties in Paradise, Concow, and Magalia.
+Cleanup was anticipated to take a year, involving 11,000 properties.

-In 2010 the U.S. Census reported a population of 26,800.
+In 2010 the U.S. census reported a population of 26,800.
 After the Camp Fire, the population declined by more than 90%.
 In January 2019, the state of California reported 4,600 residents, and a door-to-door count in April 2019 found 2,034.
+In the ensuing years, however, more residents have slowly returned to the town.
+By November 2023, it was reported that there were a little over 9,000 residents living in Paradise.
+Over 2,500 new structures had also been built, with more construction ongoing.

+By 2024, the town had experienced a substantial influx of newcomers who had moved from the Bay Area and Southern California.
+Building codes had changed, so displaced residents could not rebuild under codes that had formerly allowed homes smaller than 750 ft2.
+Insurance costs had exploded, with annual premiums of $12,000 becoming commonplace.

 One year after the fires, the town united behind the Paradise High School football team, which achieved an undefeated season.
-One team member commented, "You look at the stands, the whole town of Paradise is here, so it’s really our only event right now, so it means everything."
+One team member commented, "You look at the stands, the whole town of Paradise is here, so it's really our only event right now, so it means everything."
 Paradise Mayor Jody Jones said, "The football team has come to represent all of us.”
-Los Angeles Times columnist Bill Plaschke was inspired to write a book about the team and the town, Paradise Found: A High School Football Team’s Rise from the Ashes (2021).
+Los Angeles Times columnist Bill Plaschke was inspired to write a book about the team and the town, Paradise Found: A High School Football Team's Rise from the Ashes (2021).